paulzyzy/BicycleGAN/readme.txt

 We have provide five scripts to run our code under our scripts/ directory.
 We also config all the best parameters in hydra, so only require to run the scripts to train or inference unless you wish to train with different parameters
+Requirement:
+    Please install dependency via requirements.txt and down load edge2shoes dataset and put in the workingspace dir.

 BicycleGAN:

 Train: